Our Experience Sells Homes

 Many factors determine the maximum value for your home.
 The Boise Group’s selling team uses their vast experience to incorporate real-time, real-life data to find the optimal pricing strategy for your listing in today’s ever-changing market.

-Visit our Portfolio to explore recently sold properties, those actively pending, and more.
+Visit our Current Portfolio to explore actively pending and recently sold properties.

 Frequently Asked Questions